 Other commentary from the latest labour market data can be found on the following pages:

-For the three months ending July 2022, the highest employment rate estimate in the UK was in the East of England (78.6%) and the lowest was in Northern Ireland (71.3%); Scotland (76.1%) saw a record high employment rate.
+For the three months ending November 2022, the highest employment rate estimate in the UK was in the South West (79.3%) and the lowest was in Northern Ireland (71.3%); Scotland (76.1%) saw a record high employment rate.

-The largest increase in the employment rate compared with the same period last year was in Scotland and the West Midlands, both up by 1.1 percentage points, the largest decrease was in Wales down by 2.4 percentage points.
+The largest increase in the employment rate compared with the same period last year was in Northern Ireland, up by 3.3 percentage points, with Wales seeing the largest decrease of 1.8 percentage points.